-The Metro Council will be asked to consider adoption of the final Regional Freight Strategy in December of 2018, as part of the 2018 Regional Transportation Plan.
 The RTP defines a vision and supporting policies to guide investments in the region's multimodal freight network.
 The 2018 Regional Freight Strategy updates and replaces 2010 Regional Freight Plan.
 The Regional Freight Strategy will define how the region can enhance freight and goods movement.
-With the help of MTAC, TPAC, JPACT, and the Regional Freight Work Group, staff has produced a discussion draft of the Regional Freight Strategy since the strategy was last before Metro Council in May of 2017.
+With the help of the Metro Council, MTAC, TPAC, JPACT, and the Regional Freight Work Group, staff has produced a discussion draft of the Regional Freight Strategy.

 At the May 2017 work session, Metro Council directed staff to add a new freight safety policy.
-Metro Council will be reviewing the seven updated Regional Freight Network policies and map that will be included in Chapter 2 of the 2018 RTP.
-Metro Council will be asked to provide input on the policies and actions that could support regional freight and goods movement.
+MPAC will be reviewing the seven updated Regional Freight Network policies and map that will be included in Chapter 2 of the 2018 RTP.
+The freight strategy will serve as the freight component of the 2018 Regional Transportation Plan (RTP).